 The Purpose of Penguin to Google

 Much like the reason for releasing Panda, Google created this algorithm to punish spam and reward high-quality content.
-On the day of release, Google Search blog posted an article talking about the update.
-Google directly refers to white hat and black hat marketing, and explains that it endeavors to reward websites that use “white hat” tactics and punish those that use “black hat” tactics
+On the day of release, the Google Search blog posted an article talking about the update.
+Google directly refers to white hat and black hat marketing and explains that it endeavors to reward websites that use “white hat” tactics and punish those that use “black hat” tactics

 Additionally, the article states that the new algorithm will, “… decrease rankings for sites that we believe are violating Google’s existing quality guidelines.”
 You can read over the guidelines yourself, but they essentially outline what Google considers attempts to manipulate PageRank and SERP positions, or their definition of black hat SEO tactics.
 Originally, these guidelines were upheld through manual action, where a Google employee would happen upon a site, decide if the guidelines were violated, and a human would devalue the site.
 Now, instead of a human devaluing your site by happenstance, the algorithm will crawl your site, look through your link profile, and devalue a site based on those factors, pointing to a subjective vs. objective role.